microsoft/api-guidelines/graph/GuidelinesGraph.md

 your ecosystem.

-This document offers guidance that Graph API developer teams MUST follow to ensure that customers have a great experience.
+This document offers guidance that Graph API developer teams MUST follow to ensure that Microsoft Graph has a consistent and easy to use API surface.
 A new API design should meet the following goals:

 \- Developer friendly via consistent naming, patterns, and web standards (HTTP, REST, JSON)

-\- Efficient and cost-effective.

 \- Work well with SDKs in many programming languages.

-\- Sustainable & versionable via clear API contracts.
+\- Sustainable & evolvable via clear API contracts.

 The Microsoft Graph guidelines are an extension of the Microsoft REST API guidelines.
-Readers are assumed also be reading the Microsoft REST API guidelines and be familiar with them.
-Graph guidance is a superset of the Microsoft API guidelines and services should follow them except where this document outlines specific differences or exceptions to those guidelines.
+Readers are assumed also be reading and following the Microsoft REST API guidelines except where this document outlines specific differences or exceptions to those guidelines.
 Together these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review recommendations.